benbradshaww/dogs_vs_cats/README.txt

 	• Implementations of pre-commits (some custom made).
 	• Employing github actions.
 	• Learn about training on virutal GPUs.
+	• Create an interface for the model's predictions.

 ** Dataset **